laxmikant-ainapure/upcxx/docs/implementation-defined.md

     new_array/delete_/delete_array`) must be called from the primordial thread while holding the master persona.

+Note that these restrictions must be respected by all object files linked into the final executable, as they are all sharing the same libupcxx.

 Types of communication that do not experience restriction:

   * Sending lpc's via `upcxx::persona::lpc()` or `<completion>_cx::as_lpc()`